Announcing That We May Live , a New Collection of Chinese SFF From Two Lines Press

 Latest Posts

+- Stubby the Rocket Escape to Neverland in the Trailer for Wendy 9 hours ago

+- Anne M. Pillsworth and Ruthanna Emrys Party Like It’s 1899: Edgar Allan Poe’s “The Masque of the Red Death” 10 hours ago

-- C. M. Waggoner Read an Excerpt From Unnatural Magic 14 hours ago
+- Martin Cahill Trolls and Troubles: Unnatural Magic by C. M. Waggoner 10 hours ago

-- Andrew Liptak A New Teaser for The Mandalorian Shows Off Ming-Na Wen’s Character 14 hours ago

-- Martin Cahill Taking the Chosen Path: Fate of the Fallen by Kel Kade 14 hours ago
+- Maya Gittelman A Clash of Love and Magic: Song of the Crimson Flower by Julie C. Dao 11 hours ago

+- Alex Brown Must-Read Speculative Short Fiction: October 2019 12 hours ago

 New in Series